 🧅 HOW TO MAKE CARAMELIZED ONIONS

-The secret to get a deep and bold flavor lies in how far the onions are caramelized, you want them to be brown, not just golden brown.
+The secret to getting a deep and bold flavor lies in how far the onions are caramelized.
+You want them to be brown, not just golden brown.

 First, melt oil + vegan butter in a skillet.
-Butter adds flavor and oil prevent it from burning.
+Butter adds flavor, and the oil prevents it from burning.